cu-mkp/edition-webpages/docs/resources/coming-soon.md

 # Upcoming features of _Secrets of Craft and Nature_

 _Secrets of Craft and Nature_ was first launched in February 2020.
-Throughout the coming year, the Making and Knowing Project is working to prepare additional content as well as to increase available features.
+Throughout the coming year, the Making and Knowing Project is working to prepare additional content as well as to enhance available features.
 Please stay tuned!

 ## Research Essays
 * Additional essays still under revision.